Rewards and Sanctions

 We reward excellent behaviour in a range of ways such as through certificates, letters home, tea parties with the Headteacher or Governors, graduation ceremonies and reward trips to the cinema or a theme park at the end of the school year.
 When student behaviour does not meet our high expectations, we intervene swiftly to remedy this, through systems including meeting with parents, Head of Year or Head of Department report and detentions.

-We have two non-teaching support assistants, Mrs Spurdle and Mrs Norris, who are based around the raising standards office throughout the day and have an excellent reputation for resolving any anxieties, pupil or parental, communicating effectively and efficiently.
-Parents and students are also able to access our Welfare Officer, Sharon Gibson and our Family Support Advisor, Kirsty Clay, who are based in the school welfare office.
+We have a non-teaching support assistant Mrs Norris, who is based around the raising standards office throughout the day and has an excellent reputation for resolving any anxieties, pupil or parental, communicating effectively and efficiently.
+Parents and students are also able to access our Welfare Officer, Hannah Dunmall and our Parental Engagement Officer, Paula Whitehead, who are based in the school welfare office.